primus/primus/examples/events/README.md

 using `--parser <name>` and if you want to run it on different port then port `8080` you can use the `--port <number>` flag.

-Once the server is running you can go to http://localhost:8080 in your browser and open the console.
-You can interact with the `primus` variable.
+Once the server is running you can point your browser to [http://localhost:8080](http://localhost:8080), open the console and play with the `primus` variable.